Bachelor of Business Information Systems

 International students: 90%

 Award & Graduation

-Students who successfully complete the programme will be awarded the Bachelor of Business Information Systems by the University of Wollongong.
+On successful completion, graduates receive the Bachelor of Business Information Systems awarded by the University of Wollongong.